This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Eggplants are among the few foods containing sizable amounts of oxalates.
 When oxalates become too concentrated in body fluids, they can crystallize and cause health problems.
 Therefore, anyone with sensitivity to oxalates or already existing and untreated kidney or gallbladder problems may want to avoid eating eggplant.

-Lastly, folks with arthritis should limit their intake of all nightshade vegetables (which also includes tomatoes, peppers and green-skinned potatoes).
+Lastly, folks with arthritis should limit their intake of all nightshade vegetables (which also includes tomatoes, peppers and potatoes).
 Researchers think there may be a connection between joint stiffness and solanine, the toxin in nightshades that makes them somewhat poisonous.

 It’s a good idea to peel large-fruited or white varieties as they can be more bitter than the other types.
 Also, before cooking, you should do what’s called “sweating” your eggplant.